Silverfeelin/Starbound-ColorTransform/README.md

 Don't forget that each table entry should be separated with a comma!
 You can confirm the syntax of the configuration by using a [JSON Linter](http://helmet.kafuka.org/sbmods/json/).

 #### Activating transformations
+*Note: In a nightly update, tech keys G and H were unbound.
+If your keys don't do anything, please make sure these keys are bound in `/storage/starbound.config`.
+You can use and modify the contents of the `PlayerTechAction1` parameter to set up the other two keys.*

 By default, two keys are used by this tech mod: `G` and `H`.
 If you'd like to set up more specific activation keys, you can define them in the `colorTransform.json` file.
 Any [Keybinds-compatible syntax options](https://github.com/Silverfeelin/Starbound-Keybinds#syntax-options) are supported.